i-jubs/DSA-Project-Documentation/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+### Data Analysis
+This is where i include some basic lines of code and functions used during my analysis.